Myndex/SAPC-APCA/documentation/WhyAPCA.md

 There are a number of reasons that WCAG&nbsp;2.x contrast is faulty, one of which is the binary pass/fail nature of the SC for a property that does not apply in a binary way across perception nor impairments.
 Humans are not binary computers, and it is important to understand the non-linear aspects of perception, and to set guidelines that correctly model perception as opposed to "brute forcing" arbitrary values that ultimately do more harm than good.

 Let's begin with a general understanding of color and contrast with the summary outlined below.
-For a deeper dive see the author's whitepaper ["Introduction to Color and Accessibility"](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_Colors_and_Luminance#introduction_to_color_and_accessibility) and also [the draft APCA white paper](https://www.w3.org/WAI/GL/task-forces/silver/wiki/Visual_Contrast_of_Text_Subgroup/Whitepaper).
+For a deeper dive see the author's whitepaper ["Introduction to Color and Accessibility"](https://AndySomers.com) and also this comprehensive overview ["The Realities And Myths Of Contrast And Color"](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/).

 ## What Is Readability Contrast?